-This application note describes how to put the IGLOO2 device into F\F mode using System Services and demonstrates the different options that can be used to wake-up the IGLOO2 device from F\F mode.
-In addition, it also shows how to set different hardware behavior during F\F at design time, and demonstrates the effect of the F\F on the fabric SRAM content depending on the user-defined F\F hardware settings in the Libero SoC.
+This application note describes how to put the IGLOO2 device into the F\F mode using System Services and demonstrates the different options that can be used to wake up the IGLOO2 device from the F\F mode.
+In addition, it also shows how to set different hardware behavior during F\F at design time, and demonstrates the effect of the F\F on the fabric SRAM content depending on the user-defined F\F hardware settings in the Libero SoC software.

-Appendix A - Design Files
+Appendix: Design Files

-The design files can be downloaded from the Microsemi SoC Products Group website: http://soc.microsemi.com/download/rsc/?f=M2GL\FlashFreeze\Liberov11p5\DF
+The design files can be downloaded from the Microsemi SoC Products Group website: http://soc.microsemi.com/download/rsc/?f=m2gl\ac412\liberov11p6\df